 Student Conduct Policies

-The Student Conduct Process at the University of Denver applies two types of outcomes: active and inactive.
-Inactive outcomes are those which describe the student's relationship with the University, but do not require any action on the part of the student (for example, probation removes the student from good standing at the University, but does not in itself require weekly meetings with a "probation officer").
-Alternatively, active outcomes generally require some sort of action from the student, such as writing a paper or completing community service, but do not affect the student's relationship with the University.
+The Student Conduct Process at the University of Denver applies two types of outcomes: educational and status.
+Status outcomes are those which describe the student's relationship with the University, but do not require any action on the part of the student (for example, probation removes the student from good standing at the University, but does not in itself require weekly meetings with a "probation officer").
+Alternatively, educational outcomes generally require some sort of action from the student, such as writing a paper or completing community service, but do not affect the student's relationship with the University.

 Student conduct Outcomes are intended to be educational rather than punitive wherever possible.
 Outcomes are based on each student's individual circumstances and balance the needs of the respondent as well as the University Community.